lavuh/Chatterbot/README.md

 Chatterbot
 =======================

-Casino is a lightweight plugin that integrates a chatbot into the server chat to perform helpful function.
+Casino is a lightweight plugin that integrates a chatbot into the server chat to perform helpful functions.

 Contributors
 ------------